MedX-Media/.github/profile/README.md

 10. [**Melina**]
 11. you can be the next!

 As we told before, MedX is an open-source project where anyone can contribute and you yourself can be one of our contributors!
-For this purpose, go to the [contribution Document](https://github.com/MedX-Media/MedX/blob/main/CONTRIBUTING.md) document and start your journey.
+For this purpose, go to the [contribution Document](https://github.com/MedX-Media/MedX/blob/main/CONTRIBUTING.md) and start your journey!

 ---